 You guessed it… Commercial real estate.

 According to a recent Harris Interactive survey, 55% of millennials are interested in real estate investing, the highest percentage of all demographics questioned.
-Similarly, research from Fannie Mae indicates 85% of millennials think real estate is a good investment.4
+Similarly, research from Fannie Mae indicates 85% of millennials think real estate is a good investment.

 Online Real Estate Platforms: The Millennial Goldilocks Investment

-After all, millennials buy everything online – why not their financial future as well?
+And since millennials buy everything online – why not their financial future as well?

 Eliot Bencuya is the co-founder and CEO of stREITwise.
 Eliot has extensive experience identifying, underwriting, and executing value-add real estate investments.